CyberSubversive/WindowsHardening/README.md

 The policy files are imported using the lgpo tool released by Microsoft.
 This tool is also part of the Security Compliance Toolkit.
 Download it here: https://www.microsoft.com/en-us/download/details.aspx?id=26ecf5c5-69a3-47d4-877e-49f7706ef092

+# Usage
-The GPOs contain ADD YOUR ENTERPRISE ADMINS and ADD YOUR DOMAIN ADMINS text.
+The operating system GPOs that are NOT marked local contain ADD YOUR ENTERPRISE ADMINS and ADD YOUR DOMAIN ADMINS text.
 Replace this text with your groups.

-# Usage
+But if you have AD, consider using the DISA GPO backups.
+If you are doing this for a standalone computer (not in Active Directory) try using the OS policy files marked local.

 Example of importing settings from a .PolicyRules file:

 lgpo /p C:\path\sample.PolicyRules